johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-00.md

 record).
 The interpretation is:

 `Send a DNS UPDATE to ddns-receiver.parent. on port 5302`

+# Limitation of Scope for the Proposed Mechanism

+DNS UPDATE is in wide use all over the world, for all sorts of purposes.
+It is not in wide use (if used at all) across organizational boundaries.
+This document only address the specific case of a child zone that makes a change in its DNS information that will require an update of the corresponding information in the parent zone.
+This
+includes:

+* changes to the NS RRset
+* changes to glue (if any)
+* changes to the DS RRset (if any)

+Only for those specific cases is the descibed mechanism proposed.

+# Processing the UPDATE in the DNS UPDATE Receiver

+The receiver of the DNS UPDATE messages should implement a suitably strict policy for what updates are accepted (typically only allowing updates to the NS RRset, glue and DS RRset).

+Furthermore, it is strongly recommended that the policy is further tightened by only allowing updates to the delegation information of a child zone with the exact same name as the name of the SIG(0) key the signed the UPDATE request.
+I.e. an UPDATE request for the delegation information for the zone `child.parent.` should only be processed if it is signed by a SIG(0) key with the name `child.parent.` and the signature verifies correctly.

+Once the UPDATE has been verified to be correctly signed by a known key with the correct name and also adhere to the update policy it should be subjected to the same set of correctness tests as CDS/CSYNC scanner would have performed.
+If these requirements are also fulfilled the change may be applied to the parent zone in whatever manner the parent zone is maintained (as a text file, data in a database, via and API, etc).

 # Interpretation of the response to the DNS UPDATE.